 to 5 p.m. to answer questions concerning billing, payment options or charity

 care.
-Financial counselors are located in the main hospital, the Shaw
+Financial counselors are located in the Shaw Medical Building and

 You may receive medical bills in addition to your hospital bill.
 For example,